MicrosoftDocs/azure-devops-docs/docs/boards/best-practices-agile-project-management.md

 ### Minimum Viable Product vs. Critical Path Management

 Azure Boards doesn't provide a native view of the critical path.
-Agile methodologies favor a Minimum Viable Product (MVP) over Critical Path Management (CPM).
+Agile methodologies favor a Minimum Viable Product (MVP) over Critical Path Management.
 By using MVP, you identify the shortest path and dependencies by prioritizing epics, features, stories, and tasks.
 For more context, see [The critical path on Agile projects](https://www.mountaingoatsoftware.com/blog/the-critical-path-on-agile-projects) and [Running a lean startup on Azure DevOps](https://medium.com/@giladkhen/running-a-lean-startup-on-azure-devops-5934ced2cc42).

 #### Best practice tips